rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   laws of nature
 -   Humean vs Non-humean :: regularity vs necessitarianism
 -   Donald Davidson
--   David Lewis and Humean supervenience:
+-   David Lewis on Humean supervenience:

 >   Humean supervenience is named in honor of the great denier of necessary
 >   connections.
 It is the doctrine that all there is to the world is a vast